rajeshnair77/PyR/README.md

 # PyR
-Using Python and R Combination,
+Using Python and R Combination
+Case study to develop alo model using Python and R.